philipmjohnson/flutter_mock_firebase_auth/README.md

         ],
         child: MyApp(),
       ));
-      // Verify that we are at the signin screen. expect($(#signInScreen).exists, true, reason: 'Not at SignIn screen.');
+      // 3.
+Verify that the app displays the signin screen. expect($(#signInScreen).exists, true, reason: 'Not at SignIn screen.');
-      // Verify that no user is signed in.
+      // 4.
+Verify that no user is signed in.
       User? loggedInUser = mockFirebaseAuth.currentUser;
       expect(loggedInUser, null, reason: 'A user is already signed in');
-      // Fill out the email and password fields and submit. await $(EmailInput).$(TextFormField).enterText(testEmail);
+      // 5.
+Fill out the email and password fields and submit. await $(EmailInput).$(TextFormField).enterText(testEmail);
       await $(PasswordInput).$(TextFormField).enterText(testPassword);
       await $(EmailForm).$(OutlinedButton).tap();
-      // After signing in, should go to Profile screen. expect($(#profileScreen).exists, true, reason: 'Not at Profile screen');
+      // 6.
+After successful signin, should go to Profile screen.
+      // However, this fails because no password is defined for this user. expect($(#profileScreen).exists, true, reason: 'Not at Profile screen');
     });
   });